wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

  gen_data['magicaladjective'] = [
     'A floating vault seals',
+    'A device attracts shooting stars to',
+    'An sickly green glow emanates from',

   ];

  gen_data['magicalhazard'] = [
     'prevent the casting of spells',
+    'radiate fear',
+    'provoke mutations from exposure',

   ];

   gen_data['magicaltaint'] = [
     'started hunting wizards',
+    'started speaking of people in the stars', 'mutated',
   ];

   gen_data['magicalmonster'] = [
-    'a Blue Abishai on a divine mission to {blueabishaiquest}',
+    'a Blue Abishai on a divine mission to {blueabishaiquest}', '{abysmalclue} aberrations known as Abysmals',
+    '{abyssalwretchclue} aberrations known as Abyssal Wretches',

       ];
 // - - - - - - - - - - E - N - C - H - A - N - T - E - D - - - - - - - - - - - - - - - - - - - - - - -